Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - ossifying: something unable to change, become fixed.
 - incumbents: officially having the named position.
 - caress: to touch or kiss someone in a gentle and loving way. (or can say, "sun caressed the walls" for the beams.)
+- assiduous: showing hard work, care, and attention to detail.